a6you/BibleDoc/README.md

 4. Run this command to run the script: ```./module_install.sh```.
 5. Set up a Google Cloud project for the app: https://developers.google.com/workspace/guides/create-project.
 6. Enable the Google Docs API for your project: https://developers.google.com/workspace/guides/enable-apis.
-7. Create credentials for your app, which you will download as a ```credentials.json``` file and move to your project directory: https://developers.google.com/docs/api/quickstart/python#authorize_credentials_for_a_desktop_application.
+7. Create credentials for your app, which you will download as a JSON file and move to your project directory.
+You will be prompted to set up your OAuth consent screen first.
+There will be several sections to complete: In **OAuth consent screen**, fill out the required fields and add your email as a developer contact.
+Skip the **Scopes** and **Test users** sections.
+Now in the **Summary**, click "Back To Dashboard".
+Under **Publishing status**, click "Publish App" and confirm.
+Now follow the steps outlined here under **Authorize credentials for a desktop application**: https://developers.google.com/docs/api/quickstart/python#authorize_credentials_for_a_desktop_application.
-5. Set up a Google Cloud project for the app: https://developers.google.com/workspace/guides/create-project.
-6. Enable the Google Docs API for your project: https://developers.google.com/workspace/guides/enable-apis.
-7. Create credentials for your app, which you will download as a ```credentials.json``` file and move to your project directory: https://developers.google.com/docs/api/quickstart/python#authorize_credentials_for_a_desktop_application.
+8. The previous step had you download a JSON file.
+Rename it to ```credentials.json``` and place it in your project directory.
+9. Go to https://console.cloud.google.com/apis/credentials and select your project if it is not already selected.
+Click on the **OAuth 2.0 Client ID** that you created in step 7.
+Under **Authorized redirect URIs** in the text box just above the **Add URI** button, paste **http://localhost/**.
+Click the blue **Save** button.
+You may need to wait up to 5 minutes for the change to take effect.

 Now you should be able to use both tools.
 ## textrefdoc.py